Geography of Oman: Dhofar Governorate

 Dhofar region extends from Ras ash-Sharbatat to the border of Yemen and north to the clearly defined border with Saudi Arabia.
 Its capital, Salalah, was the permanent residence of Sultan Said ibn Taimur Al Said and the birthplace of the present sultan, Qaboos ibn Said.
 The highest peak of the Dhofar Mountains, Jabal Samhan, is about 2000 m.
 The coast of Dhofar is fertile, being watered by monsoonal fogs from the Indian Ocean and is part of the Arabian Peninsula coastal fog desert ecoregion.

 Al Dharerah region consists of three parts: Dhank, Ibri and Yanqul.

 Climate

-According to Köppen climate classification Oman has three different climates (BWh, BSk, BSh) and is dominated by BWh.
+According to the Köppen climate classification, Oman has four different climates (BWh, BWk, BSk, BSh), however is highly dominated by the BWh (hot desert) climate.

 With the exception of Dhofari region, which has a strong monsoon climate and receives warm winds from the Indian Ocean, the climate of Oman is extremely hot and dry most of the year.